-(Picard and Strick, 1996)(Vogt, 2016)(Mackey and Petrides, 2014)Co-activation profiles

-To , we performed a meta-studies that activated studies that studies studies calculated p-values for each voxel using a two-way chi-square test thresholded using False Discovery Rate < 0.01binarized for display using the NiLearn library for Python.
+To understand the anatomical correspondence of the resulting clusters, we calculated the probability of voxels in each cluster of occurring in probabilistic regions from the Harvard-Oxford atlas (H-O).
+We refer to H-O’s Juxapositional Lobule Cortex as Supplementary Motor Area (SMA) for consistency.
+We also compared the location of clusters to regions from cytoarchitechtonic atlases of medial motor areas (Picard and Strick, 1996), mid-cingulate cortex (Vogt, 2016) and vmPFC (Mackey and Petrides, 2014).
+To be precise, sub-regions in the nine-cluster solution were given alphanumeric labels in addition to descriptive names.

+Co-activation profiles

+Next, we analyzed the differences in whole brain co-activation between the resulting clusters (Figure 1B).
+To highlight differences between clusters, we contrasted related sets of clusters.
+For the three-cluster solution, we contrasted the co-activation of each cluster (e.g. ‘posterior zone’) with the other two clusters (e.g. ‘middle’ and ‘anterior’ zones).
+For the nine-cluster solution, we contrasted the co-activation of each cluster (e.g. ‘SMA’) with spatially adjacent clusters that fell within the same zone of the three-cluster solution (e.g. ‘pre-SMA’).
+To do so, we performed a meta-analytic contrast between studies that activated a given cluster and studies that activated control clusters.
+The resulting images identify voxels with a greater probability of co-activating with the cluster of interest than with control clusters.
+For example, voxels in grey in the first panel of Figure 3B indicate voxels that are active more frequently in studies in which SMA [P1] is active than in studies in which pre-SMA [P2] is active.
+We calculated p-values for each voxel using a two-way chi-square test between the two sets of studies and thresholded the co-activation images using the False Discovery Rate (q < 0.01).
+The resulting images were binarized for display purposes and visualized using the NiLearn library for Python.

 Topic modeling

 Although term-based meta-analysis maps in Neurosynth closely resemble the results of manual meta-analyses of the same concepts, there is a high degree of redundancy between terms (e.g. ‘episodes’ and ‘episodic’), as well as potential ambiguity as to the meaning of an individual word out of context (e.g. ‘memory’ can indicate working memory or episodic memory).
-To remedy this, we employed a reduced semantic representation of the latent conceptual structure underlying the neuroimaging literature: a set of 60 topics derived using latent dirichlet allocation (LDA) topic-modeling (Blei et al., 2003).
+To remedy this problem, we employed a reduced semantic representation of the latent conceptual structure underlying the neuroimaging literature: a set of 60 topics derived using latent dirichlet allocation (LDA) topic-modeling (Blei et al., 2003).
 This procedure was identical to that used in a previous study (Poldrack et al., 2012a), except for the use of a smaller number of topics and a much larger version of the Neurosynth database.
 The generative topic model derives 60 independent topics from the co-occurrence across studies of all words in the abstracts fMRI studies in the database.
 Each topic loads onto individual words to a varying extent, facilitating the interpretation of topics; for example, a working memory topic loads highest on the words 'memory, WM, load', while an episodic memory topic loads on 'memory, retrieval, events'.
 Note that both topics highly load on the word “memory”, but the meaning of this word is disambiguated because it is contextualized by other words that strongly load onto that topic.
-Out of the 60 generated topics, we excluded 25 topics representing non-psychological phenomena– such as the nature of the subject population (e.g. gender, special populations) and methods (e.g., words such as “images”, “voxels”)— resulting in 35 psychological .
+Out of the 60 generated topics, we excluded 25 topics representing non-psychological phenomena– such as the nature of the subject population (e.g. gender, special populations) and methods (e.g., words such as “images”, “voxels”)— resulting in 35 psychological topics.
 See Table 1 for a list of topics most associated with MFC.